EMCMS/ACS.jl/docs/src/prep.md

 ![REPL](https://github.com/EMCMS/ACS.jl/blob/main/docs/assets/REPL.PNG?raw=true)

 In the REPL execute the following lines of code in order to install packages.
 After a single command is executed, “julia >” re-appears and the next line can be executed (it might take a bit for the packages to finish downloading).
 Also, the lines are capital sensitive.
+In case there is a space (" ") in the user name, see the next section for installing the ACS package.

 ```julia
 using Pkg